ieyada/ieyada.github.io/_pages/about.md

   - /about/
   - /about.html
 ---

-Welcome to my website.
-My name is Eyad, and I am an academic researcher in the field of Finance.
-Currently, I am working as an Assistant Professor of Finance at [King Saud University](https://ksu.edu.sa/en/) in Saudi Arabia.
+Welcome to my website!

+I am an Assistant Professor in the Finance department at [King Saud University](https://ksu.edu.sa/en/) in Saudi Arabia.
+My main research interests are in corporate finance, primarily on debt maturity structures, and textual analysis of financial disclosures.
+I also worked on corporate payout policy and asset pricing.

 I received my PhD from [The University of South Carolina](https://sc.edu) - [Darla Moore School of Business](https://sc.edu/study/colleges_schools/moore/index.php).
-My research interests include Corporate Finance, Debt Maturity Structure, and Textual Analysis of Financial Disclosures.

 I am also an ISU alumni; I received my MBA from the [Scott College of Business at Indiana State University](https://www.indstate.edu/business/).

-### Free time

-* Road Trips and Camping
-* Pool (Billiards)
+Free time interests include Python coding, traveling & camping, and playing pool "Billiards"